parledoct/parledoct.github.io/_notes/Public/recipes/vad-auditok-defaults.md

 #### Detect and export for all files in folder

-Now we can combine this recipe with what we learned from the [audio duration calculation tutorial](#to-do) to perform voice activity detection and exporting the detected regions to an ELAN .eaf file for all wav files in a given directory:
+The following script uses the `glob` package to find all files ending with `wav` in the `data` folder then, for each file, performs voice activity detection and exports the detected regions to an ELAN .eaf file co-located with the original wav file:

 <pre>
 import auditok